DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDraggable/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-This section describes options that configure the **Draggable** widget's contents, behavior, and appearance.
+This section describes options that configure the **Draggable** UI component's contents, behavior, and appearance.

 ---
 #####See Also#####